tech-med/medlearnity.com/src/content/blog/usmle-step-1-vs-step-2/index.md

   - 'usmle'
   - 'usmle-step-1'
   - 'usmle-step-2'
 description: "If you're preparing to take the United States Medical Licensing Examination (USMLE), you may have several questions about how the test is designed.
-While S"
+While S."
 ---

 # ![Guide to USMLE Step 1 vs Step 2 CK](https://i2xfwztd2ksbegse.public.blob.vercel-storage.com/wp/2021/12/01-guide-to-usmle.png)